zeixcom/cause-effect/README.md

 ### Effects and Batching

-Effects run synchronously as soon as the signal updates.
-If you set multiple signals you can batch them together to ensure they are executed at the same time.
+Effects run synchronously as soon as source signals update.
+If you need to set multiple signals you can batch them together to ensure dependents are executed only once.

 ```js
 import { state, computed, effect, batch } from '@efflore/cause-effect'